orstavik/JoiComponents/book/chapter11_event_comp/Pattern1_EventComposition.md

    do the composed event never need to prevent the default behavior of the triggering event?

-## EventComposition patterns
+## EventToEventComposition patterns

-In this book, we will present the following EventComposition patterns:
+In this book, we will present the following EventToEventComposition patterns:

 0. Problem: **StopPropagationTorpedo**.
 (BubbleEventTorpedo) Show how a) you can turn off the triggering and propagation of a composed event